liumcse/GuageLand/README.md

 # GuageLand

-This project wins 1st place at 2019 FOSSASIA UNESCO Hackathon.
+This project won 1st place at 2019 FOSSASIA UNESCO Hackathon.

 Made with ♥